harrisjose/blog/src/pages/gulp-scaling-strategies/index.md

 ## Write performance intensive tasks directly in Node

-One of the biggest issues with gulp is that it isn't very fast when it comes to things like copying a lot of files (~11000) from one place to another.
-So instead of doing this
+One of the biggest issues with gulp is that it isn't very fast when it comes to things like copying a lot of files (around 10,000 of them) from one place to another.
+So instead of doing this,

 ```javascript
 return gulp.src('assets/images/**/*.*')
   .pipe(gulp.dest('assets/images/**/*.*'))
 ```

-do it like this
+do it like this,

 ```javascript
 const copy = require('cpy');